toothlessblue/Web-GLaSS/Web-GLaSS Notes/User documentation/Components/Transform.md

 `glm::mat4 getModelMatrix`

 Also provides `glm::mat4 getModelViewProjectionMatrix`, but this is maybe poor placement, as it requires [[View matrix]] and [[Projection Matrix]] which both come from the [[Camera]].

+A Transform may be replaced by a [[RectTransform]], which inherits Transform and provides a number of extra functions for use with UIs.